Is Gun Ownership High in Switzerland?

 About 26% of Swiss own at least one firearm and there were 30 – 60 firearms per 100 people as of 2007.

 The study showed that total firearm ownership is very high at as many as 1.2 million to 5 – 12 million.
 The higher estimates don’t have solid data backing them up, thus the study concluded that the Swiss had 2.3–4.5 million firearms or 30 – 60 firearms per 100 people.
+Again though, this depends on what type of weapons we count and it is only one study.

 Why Are Gun Ownership Rates High?